HONOR FIRST

 Introduction

-While this idea never came to fruition, it invites an interesting historical exercise: What might have happened if it had?
+Although the proposal was never adopted, it invites an interesting historical exercise: What might have happened if it had?
 Would the USBP have developed a military-style rank structure?
-Could it have functioned under Title 14 alongside the Coast Guard while retaining its law enforcement role?
-While this idea never came to fruition, studying these past proposals provides valuable insight into how federal law enforcement agencies evolve over time.
+Could it have operated under Title 14 alongside the Coast Guard while retaining its law enforcement role?

 The 1930 and 1932 Proposals